teotm/haxeflixel-setup-guide/README.md

 # Optional
 - You can also install [Visual Studio Code](https://code.visualstudio.com/download) with extensions
 - Here is [Visual Studio Code](https://code.visualstudio.com/download) extensions installation guide **(Visual Studio 2019 and Visual Studio Code are not the same)**, it makes coding easier:
-- 1. Open Visual Studio Code (doesn't matter i you open a file using it or not)
+- 1. Open Visual Studio Code (doesn't matter if you open a file using it or not)
 - 2. While having [Visual Studio Code](https://code.visualstudio.com/download) opened, click this button at the left ![image](otherLangs/template/images/extensions.png)

 ![image](otherLangs/template/images/extension-this-one.png)